-Are your houseplants being used by your cat as a toilet?
-Not only does it not smell great, but cat urine can also change the balance of the pH in the soil and could damage your plants and flowers.
-Well, help is on hand.
+Not only does it not smell great, but cat urine can also change the pH balance in the soil and could damage your plants and flowers.

-In this guide we will take you through all you need to know to neutralize cat urine in soil.
+In this guide, we will take you through all you need to know to neutralize cat urine in soil.

 How to neutralize cat urine in soil

-Step 1 – removing the existing urine from the soil
+Step 1 – Removing the existing urine from the soil

 Wash the soil out with water

-Firstly take your houseplant outdoors.
-Then use a hose or watering can to water the top of the soil enough so it drains right through.
+Firstly, take your houseplant outdoors.
+Then, use a hose or watering can to water the top of the soil enough so it drains right through.

 Make sure the water drains correctly